 Welcome to the Oradell Public School Health Office!
-Your calls and questions are always welcome – the more I know, the better I can take care of your child.
+Your calls and questions are always welcome – the more we know, the better we can take care of your child.

 When your child is absent: